maleleko/STEELO/bugs&todo.md

 - change "recommended products" to something else or just flat out remove it

 **cart page:**
-- add a recommended/most viewed product section so the cart page doesnt look so bare
+- ~~add a recommended/most viewed product section so the cart page doesnt look so bare~~
+- ~~change code layout from CartDrawer.jsx to Cart.jsx and vice versa~~
+- implement footer

 **product page**
 - make this look better